jacob-8/svelte-scoped-uno/Roadmap.md

+- finish examples
+- Remove preflights, safelist directives options
 - Add reset options
-- Remove preflights, safelist directives options
-- finish examples
 - improve passing options
 - publish to npm
-- use
+- use w/o need to install unocss
-- add restricted type for uno.config.ts
+- rewrite defineConfig with restricted type for uno.config.ts, don't allow transformers
 - close UnoCSS PRs and update notices there about this package
+- add linting
 - [UnoCSS Inspector doesn't work yet](https://github.com/unocss/unocss/issues/1718).
 PR's welcome!
 You would need to study how the `unocss:global` global does it by adding tokens to the tasks array via `tasks.push(extract(code, filename))`
 - If you update the config during dev, you'll need to restart your server to see the updated changes, this could be solved by using Uno's ConfigHMRPlugin